The best student discounts, offers and deals

 Here are the pick of student discounts – and you don’t need to be a student for some!

-Whether you’re a full-time student or just someone with an NUS card (sadly my loophole where anyone could get one has been closed – though previous Totum cardholders can get an alumni card), there are some fantastic deals to be had!
+Whether you’re a full-time student or just someone with an NUS card (sadly our loophole where anyone could get one has been closed – though previous Totum cardholders can get an alumni card), there are some fantastic deals to be had!
 The key is to ask – you never know!

 Sadly there are a few discounts only available via MyUniDays or Student Beans, and you can only get those if you have a .ac.uk email address.

-I’ve not listed all the different retailers, but you can also save at the likes of Asos, Office and Foyles.
+We’ve not listed all the different retailers, but you can also save at the likes of Asos, Office and Foyles.
 The usual rate is around 10%, but is sometimes boosted to 20% at the start of term.

 For all students, staff and school children